-Establish the Graduate Certificate in Cybersecurity Management, College of Business and Management, Springfield
+Establish the Graduate Certificate in Cybersecurity Management, College of Business and Management, Springfield communication, and leadership skills required of cybersecurity managers in public, private, and non-profit organizations.

 The Springfield Senate, with the recommendation of the College of Business and Management, has approved the establishment of the graduate certificate in Cybersecurity Management.